-To examine the fit of a model we need a metric.
+To examine the fit of a model we need a metric to measure our success or, conversely, a loss to measure our failure.

-For numeric outcomes, the industry standard is RMSE (root mean squared error).
+For numeric outcomes, the industry standard is RMSE (root mean squared error) or just MSE.

 For classification, there are a few different metrics that are used that we need to be aware of.